OctoPrint/octoprint.org/trademark-rules/index.md

 # 5. Unfair use

-"Unfair use" of the brand name is defined as use which seeks to imply that the product or service in question has some kind of relationship to OctoPrint or Gina Häußge.
+"Unfair use" of the brand is defined as use which seeks to imply that the product or service in question has some kind of relationship to OctoPrint or Gina Häußge.
 Such uses include, but are not limited to, the following: